Nguyễn Tiến Linh: Becamex Bình Dương

 Tiến Linh won the Vietnamese Golden Ball award for the first time in 2024.
 In the 2024–25 season, Tiến Linh netted 14 goals and was initially the joint top scorer of V.League 1.
-However, one of his goal was cancelled after the league's examination as it was an own goal, which lead Tiến Linh lose his top scorer award.
+However, one of his goals was cancelled after the league's examination as it was an own goal, which led Tiến Linh to lose his top scorer award.

 Công An Hồ Chí Minh City

 On 1 August 2025, Tiến Linh departed from Becamex Bình Dương and signed for league fellow Công An Hồ Chí Minh City.

 International career

 2018: First Match for Vietnam and won AFF Championship

 On 8 November 2018, Tiến Linh made his debut for the national team in the match against Laos.
 He scored his first goal for Vietnam against Cambodia in their last group match.
 At the end, Tiến Linh and Vietnam won 2018 AFF Championship.

 2019-present

 2022 World Cup qualification

 On 15 October 2019, Tiến Linh scored his first goal in 2022 FIFA World Cup qualification against Indonesia.
 A month later, he scored the only goal against UAE.
 In June 2021, he scored 3 goals in the last 3 matches of the second round of 2022 FIFA World Cup qualification to promote Vietnam to the third round.
 On 1 February 2022, he scored a goal in the match against China to surpass Le Cong Vinh as the top scorer for Vietnam in the history of World Cup qualification.